isene/RTFM/README.md

 To exit RTFM without writing any changes to you marks or list of tagged items, exit with `Q`.
 They will then remain the same as when you launched RTFM for that session.

+## Extra info
+The top line shows information about the currently item in the left pane.
+When you are at a file, the information is pretty self explanatory:

+`Path: /home/geir/RTFM/README.md (-rw-rw-r-- 6,0K)`

+This shows the full path of the selected file as well as the permissions and the size of the file.
+When you are at a directory in the left pane, you get two numbers in brackets.
+The first number is the number of regular dirs/files in that directory.
+The second shows the total number of entries, including the hidden directories and files:

+`Path: /home/geir/RTFM (drwxrwxr-x 4,0K) [4 8]`

 ## Screencast